ofir123/torrentleech-monitor/README.md

-TVDB Monitor
+TorrentLeech Monitor
 ============

 Follow all of your favorite TV shows easily, with Python!

-TVDB Monitor keeps watch on all of your shows by querying the TVDB database and tell you about via E-Mail.
+TorrentLeech Monitor keeps watch on all of your shows by querying the TVDB database and tell you about it via E-Mail.

-Every scan is saved in a little local JSON file, and updates are sent on changes since the last scan.
+Every scan is saved in a little local JSON file, and updates are sent on available new episodes since the last scan.

 Each scan result can then be downloaded from TorrentLeech, to automate the process.

 Usage